cyverse-archive/DE/services/Donkey/doc/security.md

 # Security

-Several services in Donkey require user authentication, which is managed by CAS service tickets that are passed to the service in the `proxyToken` query parameter.
+Several services in Terrain require user authentication, which is managed by CAS service tickets that are passed to the service in the `proxyToken` query parameter.
 For example, the first service that the Discovery Environment hits when a user logs in is the bootstrap service, which does require user